Skip to content

 flatten

 Remove the alpha channel (transparency) from the image.
-Removing the alpha channel reduces the resulting image size, and therefore, can improve image delivery times.
+This reduces file size and improves delivery times.

 GET /image-trans.png?flatten=1 HTTP/1.1